RCmags/pulseInput/README.md

 ![image](diagram.png)

 # Dependencies
-This library depends on the [PinChangeInterrupt](https://github.com/NicoHood/PinChangeInterrupt) library.
-As such, it is compatible with many Arduinos (Uno, Nano, Mega, etc) and digiSpark ATTinys boards.
+This library depends on the [PinChangeInterrupt](https://github.com/NicoHood/PinChangeInterrupt) library, so it works with standard Arduinos (Uno, Nano, Mega, etc) and the digiSpark ATTinys boards.
 Please see the documentation of PinChangeInterrupt to see if your board is supported.